HA5ANT/FeatureShield/README.md

 ## FeatureShield — Phase 1

-Prototype for training and evaluating a Random Forest on EMBER-style tabular features.
-The pipeline performs lightweight preprocessing, stratified splitting, model evaluation, and exports a persisted classifier.
+Prototype for training and evaluating models on EMBER-style tabular features.
+Includes a CPU Random Forest pipeline and a GPU-accelerated XGBoost pipeline.
+Both perform lightweight preprocessing, stratified splitting, model evaluation, and export a persisted classifier.

 ---